sharon-wong/sharon-wong/README.md

 - 👋 Hi there!
-I'm Sharon, an Economics and Computer Science student.
+I'm Sharon, an Economics student.
 - 👀 I’m interested in product design, data science and data analytics.
 - 🌱 I also like learning about UX/UI design and animation in my spare time.
 - 💞️ If you have any questions or comments about my work, feel free to reach out!